shift-left-test/Hosta/README.md

 # - compile_options: List of compile options
 # - link_options: List of link options
 # - depends: List of dependencies

+# Scope:
+# - Arguments following both PRIVATE and PUBLIC are used to build the current target.
+# - Arguments following PUBLIC are also used to build another target that links to the current target.
 ```

 ### Host Target Dependencies